Ganesh-P03/udaan_editions/2077_Test/prabot.md

 ---
-title: "Why Prabhat is every human’s best friend!"
-category: "Op-Ed"
+abio: NONE
+authors: Debeshee and Deepmind
+alt: prabot__text_if_images_fail_to_load
+thumbnail: ./images/prabot.jpg
-date: "2022-01-24 10:00:00 +09:00"
+date: 2022-01-24 10:00:00 +09:00
-desc: "Prabhat is like the peoples president no? like how Dr Kalam was the people president everyones best friend Prabhat is ACCURATE..
-This masterpiece was AI generated and will also appear on top of the article"
+desc: Prabhat is like the peoples president no? like how Dr Kalam was the people president everyones best friend Prabhat is ACCURATE..
+This masterpiece was AI generated and will also appear on top of the article
-thumbnail: "./images/prabot.jpg"
-authors: "Debeshee and Deepmind"
+title: Why Prabhat is every human’s best friend!!
+category: Op-Ed
 starred: "false"
-abio: "NONE"
-alt: "prabot__text_if_images_fail_to_load"
 ---

 ![prabot](./images/prabot.jpg)